aubble/goTunneLS/README.md

 	openssl ecparam -list_curves

-select it and replace the -name portion with the curve name you want. for example if I wanted to use the prime256v1 curve
+Select whatever you want and replace the -name portion with the curve name you want.
+For example if I wanted to use the prime256v1 curve which is less secure but quicker

 	openssl ecparam -genkey -name prime256v1 -out key.pem